hellerve/ptolemy/done.md

 is infuriating in its uselessness.
 There are good insights in the book that inspired me, but reading it is no fun.

+* *Occupy!
+Die ersten Wochen in New York* by **Carla Blumenkranz et al.** (2011)

+It should be a light, short read.
+When you let it sink in, when you think about it, then it’s not light nor short.
+It’s a lesson in how important uprisings get stifled by mass inaction and eventual compromise (because radicalism is the greatest of all crimes in a world made of sugar).

 ## Management

 ### Papers